Patrick Lindsay (Irish politician): Law

 Lindsay had become a Senior Counsel in 1954, and following the loss of his parliamentary seat in 1969, he devoted himself full-time to his practice at the bar, becoming a leading figure in criminal law.
 In 1975, he was appointed to the position of Master of the High Court, from which he retired on his seventieth birthday in January 1984.

 Later life

-Lindsay served as chairman of Cumann Céimithe na Gaillimhe, the University College Galway Graduate Association, during the 1980s.
+Lindsay served as chair of Cumann Céimithe na Gaillimhe, the University College Galway Graduate Association, during the 1980s.
 He published his memoirs in 1992.
 He died on 29 June 1993.